 It was traditionally believed that the dead were doomed to return to the land of the living three times.
 The souls of the damned were thought lost forever, confined to Hell for eternity although sometimes a soul might fleetingly return to the land of the living to reproach a loved one, beseeching them to change their ways in order to avoid a particular fate.
 Similarly, those who had secured salvation and a place in Heaven stayed there, rarely visiting the corporeal world.
 However, a few legends do contain spirits who seem to have returned from Heaven for the sole purpose of guiding or protecting the story’s hero or heroine through the myriad perils that are placed in the way of their quest.

 Those people who died of violent death were said to be forced to remain between life and death until the time that they would have naturally lived had elapsed.
 The spirits trapped between Heaven and Hell were believed to freely roam the land; the hedgerows and seashores were heavy with wandering souls awaiting divine judgement.
-These were thought of as tormented souls and regarded with a veneration that fondly combined feelings of fear and pity.
+It was once thought that the dead did not immediately reach the Other-world but stayed in the vicinity of the living for nine generations.
+These were thought of as tormented souls and regarded with a veneration that combined feelings of fear and pity.
 Such spirits were said to enter, at will, the dwellings of those they loved and acted as beneficial protectors of the home.
 They were welcome visitors and it was thought proper to leave a little fire smouldering in the grate in case the dead returned to the hearth of their former home for a little warmth and people took care to remove the tripod from the fireplace overnight, lest the dead sat on it and burned themselves.

 During the hours of daylight, the land belonged to the living but nightfall heralded the dominion of the dead.
 In some parts of Brittany, the hours of darkness were further refined; in the west of the region, the ghosts of the dead were said to favour the hours between ten o’clock at night and two in the morning but coastal regions held that the dead reigned between the depths of midnight and dawn’s first glow.
+It was believed that the power of the dead peaked at midnight and it was at that hour that the dead were said to open their eyes.
 In eastern Brittany, the dead, for some reason, seemed to have had a particular affinity for the nights that fell on a Tuesday.

 If one was foolhardy enough to be abroad during the hours of darkness, certain activities were ill advised.
 For instance, it was said to be dangerous to whistle at night as it attracted demons as well as the dead and there is a tale from Upper Brittany that relates how a man travelling home one night whistled, to keep up his spirits, only to hear a distant echo of his tune.
 However, his ears soon distinguished that the echo was nothing of the kind; the tune being whistled back to him was clearer, sharper and getting steadily closer.
 Thinking someone was playing a trick on him, our nocturnal wanderer was struck dumb with terror when he discovered the Devil himself on his tail.